 DZM: Favorite artist?

 AP: Favorite Artist of all time?
 Easy: Caravaggio.
-No one captured life like he did.
-Favorite working artist now?
+No one captured life as he did.
+My favorite working artist now?
 Michaël Borremans.
 His mark-making economy blows me away and his subject matter is always bizarre and uncomfortable, which has been really inspiring to me.

 DZM: What type of canvases do you use?